DavidBetteridge/DavidBetteridge.github.io/blog_posts/2019-01-27-Calling-Async-In-A-Sync-Method.md

----
-layout: post
+START_META
+DATE: 2019-01-27
-title: Calling an asynchronous method from a synchronous one
+TITLE: Calling an asynchronous method from a synchronous one END_META
----

 Although it's becoming less and less common,  there are times you will need to call an asynchronous from within a synchronous one.
 For example when you are implementing an interface; within a constructor or writing a console application with an old version of c#.